AndorraOfficial Name: Principality of Andorra

 - If you wish to stay in Andorra longer than three months, or to apply for residency, you will need to provide a criminal records check to Andorran authorities.
 This may be obtained from the Federal Bureau of Investigation’s Criminal Justice Information Services office (CJIS), which you would then send to the Department of State for the apostille.

 - You may obtain a letter from the Consulate General in Barcelona asking local police in Spain to take your fingerprints.
 You should make an appointment for notarial services using this link.

 - In an effort to prevent international child abduction, many governments have initiated additional procedures at entry/exit points.
 These often include requiring documentary evidence of relationship and permission for the child's travel from the parent(s) or legal guardian not present.
 Having such documentation on hand, even if not required, may facilitate your entry/departure.

-HIV/AIDS RESTRICTIONS: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Andorra.
+The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Andorra.
 Visit the Embassy of Andorra’s website for the most current visa information.